-Authors are invited to submit their original research articles and review papers for possible inclusion in a special collection of this journal.
-Submission deadline April 30 2021.
+Authors are invited to submit their original research articles and review papers (see submission guidelines) for possible inclusion in a special collection of this journal.

-Potential topics should match Microbial Cell Factories requirements, and include but are not limited to the following:
+Potential topics should match Microbial Cell Factories requirements (see journal Aims and scope), and include but are not limited to the following:

 - Fungal and/or bacterial consortia

 - Undefined microbial consortia

 - Modeling of synthetic microbial consortia

 - Genome engineering and RNA technology

 - Design of microbial consortia for industrial biotechnology